Welcome to Washington University in St. Louis #WashU21!

 Do I need my own computer?

 Every Residential College has a computer lab that residential students are free to use anytime of the day or night.
-In each lab, you will find dual-boot iMac computers with the latest versions of Microsoft Office, Adobe Creative Suite, and more for both Windows and Mac.
+In each lab, you will find iMac computers with the latest versions of Microsoft Office, Adobe Creative Suite, and more for Mac.
 However, many students also have a personal laptop.
 If you do bring your own computer, be sure to bring all of your cables, cords, and any software.
 It is also helpful to know whether your computer is still under warranty.

 If you have any questions about specific computer requirements or recommendations, please refer to the guidelines for your specific school.